 2. Bronchial Mudra

-Benefits: This mudra helps you get rid of chest congestion and bronchitis and is life-saving during an asthma attack.
+Benefits: This mudra helps you get rid of chest congestion and bronchitisi XInflammation of the lining of bronchial tubes that carry air in and out of the lungs, mostly caused by viral infections. .
+It is a natural, life-saving treatment during an asthma attack.

 Procedure: Open up your palm.
 Place your little finger at the base of your thumb and your ring finger at the upper thumb joint.
 Then, put your middle finger on the thumb’s pad.
 Leave the index finger extended outwards.
 Practice this mudra for about 5 minutes every day.